Good table manners set the foundation for other important manners like respect for others, self-confidence, and being considerate.

 Not long ago I was a busy mom like you and I knew my kids needed to learn good table manners.

 So, I found a better way.
 I changed my thinking and I decided we were going to make learning table manners an adventure rather than something we all dreaded.

-Here’s what worked for my family and it just might work for yours too!
+Here’s what worked for my family:

 Keep table manners learning fun and light-hearted.
 Your family can enjoy learning together!
 Don’t nag and fuss.
 Positive reminders work best.